Qualifying care relief

 Working it out

-As we mentioned above if your total care gross receipts for your income period (i.e. your qualifying care receipts ignoring any expenses or capital allowances) are more than the qualifying amount, there is a simplified way of working out your profits that you can use as an alternative to the standard method.
+As we mentioned above if your total qualifying care gross receipts for your income period (that is your qualifying care receipts ignoring any expenses or capital allowances) are more than the qualifying amount, there is a simplified way of working out your profits that you can use as an alternative to the standard method.

 What this means for you is that your profit will be the difference between your total qualifying care receipts and your qualifying amount.